KuyaAC/Laba/README.md

 # Project Setup Guide

-This repository contains the source code for [Project Name].
+This repository contains the source code for a on going development of A Realtime Laundry Recommendation System.
 Follow the steps below to set up the development environment.

 ## Prerequisites